 Pablo Toral is associate professor of international relations at Beloit College.
 He teaches courses in international political economy, environmental politics, development, international governance, international relations of Latin America and Europe and peace studies.
 Pablo received his PhD in international relations from Florida International University in 2003.
 He also holds a BA in journalism and an MA in international studies.
 His main research interests include political economy of the environment, multinational enterprises, development, social theory, and pedagogy.
 His publications include Multinational Enterprises in Latin America (New York: Palgrave, 2010), Latin America's Quest for Globalization: The Role of Spanish Firms (edited with Felix E. Martin) (London: Ashgate, 2005) and The Reconquest of the New World.
 Multinational Enterprises and Spain's Direct Investment in Latin America (London: Ashgate, 2001).

 Website Content Contributions

-Sustainability project part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Activities
+Sustainability project part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Activities

 The students develop, implement and assess a project that will make our campus more sustainable.

-Global Political Ecology part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Courses
+Global Political Ecology part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Courses

 Global Political Ecology is an interdisciplinary, lab-based course that requires the students to study how societies organize themselves to address environmental challenges.
 The students will learn and apply ...

-Integrating sustainability in its social context part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Integrating sustainability in its social context part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Pablo Toral, Political Science, Beloit College My course pushes students to integrate the knowledge, methods and skills that they develop in the natural sciences in a broader social context, by considering the ...